ai-ou/workshops/git-going/user_manual.md

 You will now have a copy of the repository code in a folder named 'workshops'.
 Change folders to `workshops/git-going` to reach the code for this workshop.

-`python_intro.py` contains a brief tutorial on Python.

-`numpy_intro.py` contains a brief tutorial on NumPy.
+`python_intro.py` contains a the tutorial on Python, and `numpy_intro.py` contains a the tutorial on NumPy.